ilias-ant/ilias-ant/README.md

 - non-fiction reading :books: ([this is](https://en.wikipedia.org/wiki/Why_Nations_Fail) one of my favourite books!)
 - cooking :man_cook:
 - travelling :airplane:

+Currently, i am - and will be for the best part of the year - focused on NLP applications and building comprehension on Deep Learning theory. 🌱

 You can also find me on: [![LinkedIn][1.1]][1]